 Simply put, don't put too many elements on a single slide.
-Give every element on a slide enough space; this makes your slide easier to digest.
-Otherwise, your slides will come across as unprofessional and disorganized, and will just end up confusing your audience.
+Give every element on a slide enough space.
+This makes your slide easier to digest.
+Otherwise, your slides will come across as unprofessional and disorganized.
+You'll just end up confusing your audience.

 3. Say No to Animations (Mostly)

-One of the trickier aspects of slide design to master is the use of animations.
+One of the trickier aspects of a slide design pitch deck to master is the use of animations.
 In general, the use of animations isn't recommended because:

 - They tend to slow your presentation, especially if you're adding a transition animation between each slide.